Below you will find a range of important information that may be of use during your studies.

 Username: your firstname.lastname@example.org (e.g. email@example.com) all lower case Password: Learn200

-Please use the OpenID Connect button to log on.
+Click on sign in.
 This will take you to a Microsoft Sign in screen where you will change your password.
 These are your log in details for the VLE and also Office 365 for the duration of your course.

-If your tutor has set up a course on the VLE to support your classroom course, they will give you the enrolment key you need to access it.
+If your tutor has set up a course on the VLE to support your classroom course, they may give you the enrolment key you need to access it.
 To find your course, click on the ‘ACL Courses’ image and either search for your course by name or click on your subject area.
 Once you are logged in, this will appear in ‘my courses’.
 There are lots of other resources which you might find useful to support your learning with ACL.
 Click on the Information tab at the top of the screen to find out more.

 As a learner with ACL Essex, you are given access to Office 365 for education.
 This gives you access to online versions of Microsoft’s suite including Word, PowerPoint and Teams.
 Your tutor may use Teams as your learning platform.